dldevinc/ajax-views/README.md

 **NOTE**: If you are using [django-jinja](https://niwinz.github.io/django-jinja/latest/), you don't need to do this.

-The usage is similar to Django, except `ajax_url` - it is global function:
+The usage is similar to Django, except that `ajax_url` is a global function:
 ```jinja2
 <form action="{{ ajax_url('myapp.form') }}" method="post">
     ...